 I’ve never done the Valentine’s Day thing.
-The big fancy dinner, the flowers, the chocolate.
-Frankly, I’m just not into it.
+The big fancy dinner, gastritis the flowers, pharm the chocolate.
+Frankly, more I’m just not into it.
 While I do love going out to dinner and exploring new places, I don’t particularly like crowded and cramped restaurants, prix fixe or valet parking.
 I do like cooking a new meal, using fine china and dining at our formal table using cloth napkins.

 I’ve cooked for Tom almost every Valentine’s day we’ve been together.
 In fact, the only year I didn’t cook for him, I tend to forget how we celebrated.
 Our first February 14th, I made him seared tuna steak with a cold noodle salad.
 It was his first tuna steak and we ate on the floor of my East Village studio because it was the only place to sit comfortably in those 275 square feet.